taimurmushtaq/movieslist/README.md

 * Vehicles screen
 * Sample unit tests

-### Architecture Design Pattern
+### Architecture

-"Model View Controller" approch is used in development of this project
+"Model View Controller" approach is used in development of this project

 ### Model
 Model objects encapsulate the data specific to an application and define the logic and computation that manipulate and process that data.